Gen-DFL: Decision-Focused Generative Learning for Robust Decision Making: Experiments

-For the real Energy-cost Aware Scheduling experiment, we consider a demand response program in which an operator schedules electricity consumption $ p_t $ over a time horizon $ t \in \Omega_t $.
+\paragraph{Real Data.} For the real data experiments, we consider a real-world Energy-cost Aware Scheduling problem and a COVID-19 resoure allocation problem that we adopt from \citet{mandi2022decision, kong2022endtoendstochasticoptimizationenergybased}.
+In the Energy-cost Aware Scheduling problem, we consider a demand response program in which an operator schedules electricity consumption $ p_t \in \mathbb{R}^{24} $ over a time horizon $ t \in \Omega_t $.
 The objective is to minimize the total cost of electricity while adhering to operational constraints.
-The electricity price for each time step is denoted by $ \pi_t $, which is not known in advance.
-However, the operator can schedule the electricity consumption $ p_t $ within a specified lower bound $ P_t $ and upper bound $ \overline{P}_t $.
-Additionally, the total consumption for the day, denoted as $ P_t^{\text{sch}} $, must remain constant.
-This assumes flexibility in shifting electricity demand across time steps, provided the total demand is met.
-The details of this experiment can be found in Appendix \ref{app:energy}.
+In the COVID-19 resource allocation problem, we focus on the problem of allocating the number of hospital beds $w \in \mathbb{R}^7$ for the next seven days based on the forecasted number of hospitalized patients $c \in \mathbb{R}^7$.
+The details of optimization problem in each experiment can be found in Appendix~\ref{app:experiments}.

 \paragraph{Model Configuration.}